matuneville/GD50-videogames/README.md

 Retro-aesthetic Pong as the classic videogame.

 | ![img](img/pong1.png)|![img](img/pong2.png) |
 |---|---|
 | ![img](img/pong3.png) | ![img](img/pong4.png) |

 > TODO: fix directory `assets`

+### Assignment: AI-controlled paddles

+The challenge is to implement a basic AI-controlled paddle such that both paddles will try to deflect the ball at all times.
+The script is implemented in the `main_task.lua` file.